ezraroi/Human-AI-Collab/output/research_gaps.md

 ---

 ## [RESEARCH GAP] Cognitive Style Bias
-Domain: Methodology, Temporal: Static, Operational Flags: Paradox, Meta-Framework
+[Gap:Unanswered] Domain: Methodology, Temporal: Static, Operational Flags: Paradox, Meta-Framework

 The unresolved question of whether the Third Intelligence system requires **prerequisite cognitive capacities** (high metacognition, systems thinking) that make it an "elite capability" rather than a universally accessible transformation method.
 Determines if the model describes how transformation can work for anyone, or only how cognitively sophisticated people get more sophisticated.
 **The Core Question:**